Your Estate Plan May Need To Be Tweaked: The SECURE Act Has Passed

 Despite the positive changes, the SECURE Act imposes less favorable distribution requirements for most beneficiaries.

 Under the old law, designated beneficiaries of inherited retirement accounts could elect to take distributions over their individual life expectancy.
 For example, an 18-year old beneficiary with a 65-year life expectancy would stretch out the distributions over 65 years.
-This allowed a beneficiary to minimize the amount required to be withdrawn in any year, which contributed to more income tax-deferred growth.
+This allowed a beneficiary to minimize the amount withdrawn in any year, which contributed to more income tax-deferred growth.

 In contrast, the SECURE Act requires most designated beneficiaries to withdraw the entire balance of an inherited retirement account within ten years of the account owner’s death.